-Nepalese foods attract tourists because of their simplicity but are still full of attractiveness and sophistication.
-It would be best to start discovering these delicacies through my detailed article.
+Nepalese foods attract tourists because of their simplicity but are still full of sophistication and flavors.
+And it would be best to start discovering these delicacies through my detailed article.

 Nepalese cuisine has dishes that are a harmonious synthesis of inspirations from big countries’ culinary cultures, such as Chinese cuisine and Indian cuisine, and the diversity of indigenous ethnic communities and geographical positions.
 It is time to stick in and learn more about them!